 The Luntar was known as the ancient writing system of the Tausugs, aside from Sulat or Surat Sug.
 Sulat Sug, also called Jawi in the Malay world, are Arabic characters used in writing letters in Bahasa Sug.
 Luntar was believed to have been used in writing poetry, individual and personal historical accounts, and biographies.

-The Spaniards destroyed evidence of Tausug writings; perhaps this was done so not only to terrorize natives but also to bury ancient Tausug symbols of civilization.
+The Spaniards destroyed evidences of Tausug writings; perhaps they did so not only to terrorize the natives but also to bury ancient Tausug symbols of civilization.
 Even after coercive and brutal attacks on Sulu and Mindanao, the Spaniards still couldn’t contain the natives.
 Out of frustration, the Spaniards burned cities, along with them valuable pieces of literature of ancient Suluks.

 Luntar means “tossing words from mouth” or literally “by word of mouth and speaking”.
 Tausugs wrote on both leaves and bamboo slits.
 Historian Paul Morrow wrote that pre-Hispanic writing tools were called panulat.
 Pānulat, panunulat or manulat is a Tausug word which means “writer” and panulasulat means “how it is being written” or “presentation of writing”.
 Hipanulat means “tool used to write”, from the word sulat which means “to write a letter.”